-Conditio on Response • Select light poles and locations that minimise the risk of injury for people travelling on paths or roads.
-The location of light poles is appropriate to the developmen and landscape areas being clear of pedestrian and cycle routes.
-3b) Ensu are Australian Standards for illumination are met as a minimum. • Demonstrate compliance of lighting design proposals with the Australian Standard AS/NZS 1158 - Lighting for Roads and Public Spaces and the suitability of the proposed lighting category for the intended application.
+• Demonstrate compliance of lighting design proposals with the Australian Standard AS/NZS 1158 - Lighting for Roads and Public Spaces and the suitability of the proposed lighting category for the intended application.
 Demonstrate compliance of lighting design with other relevant Australian Standards relating to the installation and operation of outdoor lighting.
 Where an inconsistency arises between this policy and any Australian Standard, this policy prevails.
-Refer to External Lighting Plan which outlines the performance of proposed lamps and conformance with relevant Australian Standards for pedestrian lighting and light spill.
-3c) Effe ctively manage glare. • • Select lamps of the lowest required intensity.
+Refer to Electrical Services Legend Plan which outlines the performance of proposed lamps and conformance with relevant Australian Standards for pedestrian lighting and light spill.
+3c) Effec tively manage glare. • • • Select lamps of the lowest required intensity.
 Select light fittings and optical systems that shield light from being directed sideways or upwards.
 Locate light sources beyond the typical field of view for people in any given area, through the location and scale of light poles and fittings.
 Minimise any sources of light spill or glare beyond the intended area to be lit.
-Refer to External Lighting Plan which outlines the performance of proposed lamps and conformance with relevant Australian Standards for control of light spill.
+Refer to Electrical Services Legend Plan which outlines the performance of proposed lamps and conformance with relevant Australian Standards for control of light spill.
 Lighting levels are appropriate for the proposed uses and user groups of the development.

-3d) Crea levels. te integrated lighting designs that enable the human eye to adapt to changes in light • Achieve a high degree of uniformity in illumination levels along pathways and roads.
-Install transitionary lighting treatments between areas of contrasting illumination that accommodate the human eye's capacity to adapt to changes in light levels.
+• Install transitionary lighting treatments between areas of contrasting illumination that accommodate the human eye's capacity to adapt to changes in light levels.

 The design and location of lighting is intended to provide uniform illumination along pathways and roads to enhance visibility and safety.
-An integrated lighting design that responds to the site design and provides transitions between areas of differing levels of activity is presented tha complements the architectural character and urban design outcome for the development.
+An integrated lighting design that responds to the site design was provided as part of WA102646.